This page relates to the 2024-27 National Land Transport Programme.

 2. On approval for construction: assessing the use of tolling for PPP (or similar) repayments and/or the operation and maintenance of the road.

-Tolling assessments pass through a three-gate process, designed to apply a series of lenses to the complex issue of determining tolling feasibility, and provide the information required for robust decision making.
-This three-gate process aims to weight the potential toll road against the requirements of the Land Transport Management Act and investment principles, while ensuring that the NZTA Board, the Minister of Transport and the public are involved appropriately.
+Tolling assessments pass through a 3-gate process, designed to apply a series of lenses to the complex issue of determining tolling feasibility, and provide the information required for robust decision making.
+This 3-gate process aims to weight the potential toll road against the requirements of the Land Transport Management Act and investment principles, while ensuring that the NZTA Board, the Minister of Transport and the public are involved appropriately.

 The criteria for each stage of this assessment are as follows.